Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Introduction

+Providing security at the physical layer of the above-mentioned communication technologies without imposing extra delay, power consumption, and processing burden, has received significant attention recently \cite{8856252,8715341,8428404}.
+In this paper, we mostly use scenarios from the NB-IoT technology for our examples and simulations.
+It is worthwhile to note that the NB-IoT mostly inherits the long-term evolution (LTE) infrastructure~\cite{3GPPTS36211}, so the essential channels operate in the licensed sub-GHz spectrum range~\cite{3GPPTS36101}.
+In this spectrum range, in contrast to the broadcasting applications in the THz carrier frequency range~\cite{Ma-2018}, one cannot choose a sufficiently narrow angular divergence for the transmitter beam toward preventing the eavesdropper from intercepting non-line-of-sight transmission signals.
+This issue presents a vulnerable environment at the physical layer of applications using the NB-IoT.

-Providing security at the physical layer of the above-mentioned communication setups without imposing extra delay, power consumption, and processing burden, has received significant attention recently~\cite{8856252,8715341,8428404}.
-In this study, we consider the theoretical aspects of physical layer security over ISI channels.
-In order to focus on the information-conceptual aspects of the memory, channel gains are assumed to be time-invariant, which is a reasonable assumption in fixed wireless access networks~\cite{5gamer,9076127}.
-An intersymbol interference wiretap channel (ISI-WTC) comprises two ISI channels, where the primary channel connects a transmitter (called Alice) to a legitimate receiver (called Bob and abbreviated by “$\userB$”), and where the secondary channel connects the transmitter to an eavesdropper (called Eve and abbreviated by “$\userE$”), see Fig.~\ref{FIG:BLK_diag}.
+These considerations motivate us to study theoretical aspects of the physical layer security over ISI wiretap channels (ISI-WTCs).
+As~depicted~in~Fig.~\ref{FIG:BLK_diag}, the ISI-WTC comprises two ISI channels, where the primary channel connects a transmitter (called Alice) to a legitimate receiver (called Bob and abbreviated by ``$\userB$''), while the secondary channel connects the transmitter to an eavesdropper (called Eve and abbreviated by ``$\userE$'').
+In order to focus on the key aspects of this setup, the channel gains are assumed to be constant and perfectly known to the receiver over each transmission block.\footnote{These assumptions are well established in slowly-varying channels and appear also in other studies of ISI channels (see, e.g.,~\cite{8861076}).}